QuSmart · Calm Down. We Have It Covered.

 Geoffrey Hinton calls it an existential risk.
 Mustafa Suleyman says containment is the only answer.
 Jack Clark says we must pause until governance exists.
 Every concern being raised — by the scientists who built this technology, by the researchers studying its effects, by the boards now responsible for it — collapses into one of two problems.
 They are not the same problem.
 One of them is genuinely hard.
 The other has always had a structural answer.
 Confusing them is what produces paralysis.

 Suleyman's word — containment — is precise.
-What he is describing, and what QuSmart delivers, is the structural exclusion of unauthorized execution.
+What he is describing, and what QuSmart delivers, is the structural exclusion of unauthorized action.
 Not monitoring.
 Not alignment.
 Containment of what agents can do before they do it.

 Can we make AI systems that reason correctly, ethically, and without error?